Comparing GMS Mock Drafts to Athletes Unlimited Volleyball Drafts

 We then have a mini mock draft session and talk about what players would be our first pick, second pick, third pick, and so on if we had the opportunity to have a school-yard type draft to create the perfect volleyball team.
 We would pick our players based on what players are most important.

-We determine that level of importance by looking at the specific skills that influence a volleyball match (spiking, serving, passing, digging, then blocking -- in that order), then by looking at the position players on a volleyball team that are most commonly performing those skills.
+We determine that level of importance by looking at the specific skills that influence a volleyball match (spiking, passing, digging, serving, and blocking), then by looking at the positions on a volleyball team most commonly performing those skills.

-In high school and junior girl's volleyball, we've determined that the two Outside Hitters are the most important players on a team's roster because of how often left-side attackers will be spiking throughout a volleyball match (more than 50% of a team's attacking attempts are made by left-side attackers).
+In high school and junior girl's volleyball, we've determined that the best Outside Hitter will almost always be the most important player on a team's roster because of how often left-side attackers will be spiking throughout a volleyball match (more than 50% of a team's attacking attempts are made by left-side attackers).
 Outside Hitters also commonly serve and pass and dig, which increases their level of importance.

 Although a setter doesn't participate in very many of the key skills (a setter won't attack or pass, for example) she is vitally important in helping her teammates score points.
 So while we can't rank a setter's importance in terms of scoring points, we know that a good setter will help each attacker's ability to influence a match, and a weaker setter will have the opposite effect.
 Therefore, it's fair to add the setter into the previous group of players that are equally as important to a team's potential success.

 As the level of volleyball increases to really good varsity teams, college teams, and international teams, the importance of the following players two positions will noticeably increase: Opposite (because setters are better at setting behind) and Middle #1 (because passing is better, resulting in more in-system opportunities for middle attackers.
 Middle #1 also can run more slide attacks as the athleticism of each player improves.).